 There are so many resources online.
 It does take a bit of critical thinking though as there is quite a bit of misinformation as well.
 Composting badly can actually do more harm than good.
 I was lucky enough to study the Soil Food Web course by Dr. Elaine Ingham with the chap that I started Compost Club with.
 Although pricey, it is some game changing knowledge!

 That sounds like a great resource!
 What advice would you give to people who may not have a home compost, but want to get into composting?

 Have a look for a community composting scheme.
 If there isn't one around, then have a chat with friends and see if you can find a space and get one going.
 Feel free to reach out for any help with that.
 Wormeries are an option for small spaces as well as bokashi bins.

 Alternatively, you can check out Share Waste to find people nearby who will take your organic waste off your hands!

 The pandemic has seen more people having to stay at home way more, have you noticed an uptick in people wanting to try composting or reduce their waste?

 Compost Club was actually born out of my work taking a hit and having the time to do this.
 The first food waste collections were in May 2020 so I can't compare to before lockdown, but Compost Club has been oversubscribed since the off.

 There seems to be a real appetite for this, which is wonderful to see!
-I think that the demand for compost last spring, coupled with the knowledge that most commercial compost doesn't contain the biology that soil needs spurred us on, and still does.
+I think that the demand for compost in Spring 2020 , coupled with the knowledge that most commercial compost doesn't contain the biology that soil needs spurred us on, and still does.